w3reality/three-geo/README.rst

 provided by the Mapbox tileset API.

 The terrain is represented by standard `THREE.Mesh <https://threejs.org/docs/#api/en/objects/Mesh>`__ objects.
-This makes it easy for us to access underlying geometry/texture array data and perform original GIS (Geographic Information System) experiments in JavaScript.
+This makes it easy for us to access underlying geometry/texture array and perform original GIS (Geographic Information System) experiments in JavaScript.
 (See Usage for how to programatically obtain those mesh objects).